Higher alkane: Properties

+Nonane is the lightest alkane to have a flash point above 25 °C, and is classified as flammable under the US National Library of Medicine.

 The properties listed here refer to the straight-chain alkanes (or: n-alkanes).

 Nonane to hexadecane

 This group of n-alkanes is generally liquid under standard conditions.

 Heptadecane to tetracosane

 From this group on, the n-alkanes are generally solid at standard conditions.